Prepare for winter

 Are you ready for winter?
 Keep updated, know your emergency numbers, stay well and keep an eye on the weather.

 Below are some useful links and tips to help get prepared for winter…

 Follow us on social media

-Although gritting the highways is the responsibility of Lancashire County Council, we also do our best to make the pavements and public footpaths as accessible as possible.
-We will redeploy officers to help with gritting and work with parish councils to determine priority areas.
+Although gritting the highways is the responsibility of Lancashire County Council, we also do our best to make the car parks, pavements and public footpaths as accessible as possible.
+We will redeploy officers to help with gritting as necessary in priority areas.

 Gritting updates are provided by Lancashire County Council.

 Keep up to date with the latest weather forecast.

 There are many steps you can take to prepare for flooding.